If you buy drugs or alcohol for your loved one, that obviously makes you an enabler.

 - Lying for your loved one and covering up absences from work or family get-together

-- Repeatedly bailing your loved one out of jail and helping them avoid legal trouble
+- Repeatedly helping your loved one avoid legal trouble

 - Doing things for your loved one that they should be able to do for themselves, such as making appointments, paying bills, etc.

-Cleaning up after the messes your loved one makes while intoxicated
+- Cleaning up after messes your loved one makes while intoxicated

-- If you live together, continuously doing more than your share of the house and yard work
+- Continuously doing more than your share of the house and yard work (If you live together)

 - Giving your loved one money